Dear President García Pérez,

 My priorities as Commission President will draw on the contributions that I have received from the European Parliament’s political groups, including the Socialists & Democrats, and on the European Council’s Strategic Agenda for 2019-24.
 These will of course cover the entire range of policies that we will have to deliver on together: European Parliament, Council and European Commission.

 As you know, I will present my detailed Political Guidelines for the next European Commission to the European Parliament in Strasbourg on Tuesday morning.
-But I would already like to respond to the topics you raised in your letter and indicate ho
+But I would already like to respond to the topics you raised in your letter and indicate how

 I would seek to address them if elected.
 The answers below are a snapshot of the ideas that I hope we will bring to life together.
-It is not an exhaustive list
+It is not an exhaustive list.

-For ease of reference, I have grouped these by broad themes
+For ease of reference, I have grouped these by broad themes:

 A climate neutral Europe

 My main priority as Commission President will be to make Europe the first climate neutral continent by 2050.
-I will put this ambition into law in my first 100 days in office
+I will put this ambition into law in my first 100 days in office.

 We have to be more ambitious when it comes to our 2030 targets.
-I want to reduce CO2 emissions by at least 50% by 2030
+I want to reduce CO2 emissions by at least 50% by 2030.

 However to achieve real impact, the world has to move together.
-The EU will lead international negotiations to increase the level of ambition of other major emitters by 2021
+The EU will lead international negotiations to increase the level of ambition of other major emitters by 2021.

 By this date, I commit myself to putting forward a comprehensive plan to increase the EU target for 2030 towards 55% in a responsible way.
 The plan will be based on social, economic and environmental impact assessments that ensures a level playing field and stimulates innovation, competitiveness and jobs.